18 incredible stats you might have missed from the 2018 World Cup

 4 saves in World Cup penalty shootouts by Danijel Subasic, matching the record of West Germany’s Harald Schumacher and Argentina’s Sergio Goycochea.
 The 33-year-old’s exploits helped Croatia become the second side to win two shootouts in the same World Cup – they eliminated Denmark and Russia – after Argentina in 1990.

-Against England in the semi-finals, Croatia became only the second side in World Cup history to have three straight games go to extra time after England in 1990 (vs Belgium, Cameroon and West Germany).
+Against England in the semi-finals, Croatia became only the second side in World Cup history to have three straight games go to extra time after England at Italia ’90.

-3 consecutive World Cup goals for Yerry Mina, who became the first defender to achieve this.
-Each of the 6ft 3in Colombian centre-back's headers came from right-wing crosses.
+64 years have passed since Switzerland last scored in a knockout game at the World Cup, after they failed to end their drought in a 1-0 loss to Sweden following a second-place finish in Group E.

+Remarkably, the last time the Swiss did score beyond the group stage, they netted five times in 45 minutes of action but still lost 7-5 to Austria in 1954.
+They have now suffered elimination in six successive knockout ties in the tournament.

 Get the best features, fun and footballing frolics straight to your inbox every week.